yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 <div class="Lets-try-TabPFN" markdown="1">

-Alright, Let's see how TABPFN can predict the subtypes
+Alright, Let's see how TabPFN can predict the subtypes

 # Prepare data for TABPFN